 - End all forms of discrimination against all women and girls everywhere.
-Laws and policies need to be urgently reviewed, amended or abolished as a first step towards achieving substantive gender equality, complemented by measures to change discriminatory social norms and practices. - Eliminate all forms of violence against all women and girls in the public and private spheres, including trafficking and sexual and other types of exploitation. - Eliminate all harmful practices, such as child, early and forced marriages and female genital mutilation. - Recognize and value unpaid care and domestic work through the provision of public services, infrastructure and social protection policies, and the promotion of shared responsibility within the household and the family as nationally appropriate. - Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in ing.
-Worldwide, women account for fewer than 22 percent of parliamentarians and fewer than 5 percent of mayors.6 Nine targets for Goal 5 will help to measure progress in remedying these violations to women's human rights.
+Laws and policies need to be urgently reviewed, amended or abolished as a first step towards achieving substantive gender equality, complemented by measures to change discriminatory social norms and practices. - Eliminate all forms of violence against all women and girls in the public and private spheres, including trafficking and sexual and other types of exploitation. - Eliminate all harmful practices, such as child, early and forced marriages and female genital mutilation. - Recognize and value unpaid care and domestic work through the provision of public services, infrastructure and social protection policies, and the promotion of shared responsibility within the household and the family as nationally appropriate. - Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life.